-Table C-3 lists recent SJVAPCD AQAPs.
 The plans account for projections of population growth and vehicle miles traveled (VMT) provided by the San Joaquin Council of Governments in the SJVAB and identify strategies for bringing regional emissions into compliance with federal and state air quality standards.
 Because population growth and projected VMT are the basis of the AQAPs' strategies, a project would conflict with a plan if it would result in more growth or VMT than projected in the applicable plan.
 The primary way of determining whether a project would result in more growth or VMT than in the AQAPs is to determine consistency with the applicable general plan.

-The Merced Vision 2030 General Plan (City of Merced 2012) is the applicable general plan.
+The Merced Vision 2030 General Plan (City of Merced, 2012) is the applicable general plan.
 However, the population projections used in the previous general plan, the Merced Vision 2015 General Plan (City of Merced 1997), included projects through 2035 and were higher than those used in the 2030 General Plan (see Table C-4).
 The project site has a residential land use designation in the Merced Vision 2030 General Plan.
-Because the project would involve relocating an existing land use within the plan area, it can be assumed that it was included in the Merced Vision 2030 General Plan.
-The proposed 16 units is slightly larger than the 12 units that could be developed under the current land use designation.
+Because the project would involve an existing land use within the plan area, it can be assumed that it was included in the Merced Vision 2030 General Plan.
+The proposed 45 units is slightly less than the 60 units that could be developed under the current General Plan designation.
 It is reasonable to assume that the growth was accounted for in the AQAP's calculations and that this project would not create a significant impact.
 Therefore, implementation of the project would not exceed the assumptions used to develop the air quality plans and would neither obstruct nor conflict with implementation strategies.
 The impact would be less than significant.